 About the course

 Do you want to progress your career working with children in primary school and early years education?
-If so, this course provides the context you need, combining on-the-job training and College-based theoretical learning to develop your skills in all aspects of working with children in early years and primary education.
+If so, this course provides the context and skills you need, combining on-the-job training and College-based theoretical learning.

 A range of local and international perspectives are taken into account and the course draws on a range of disciplines such as psychology, sociology and social policy, education, health and wellbeing, children's rights, pedagogical and curriculum approaches, diversity and inclusion.